simagix/mongo-ftdc/README.md

 ## Disclaimer

 This software is not supported by MongoDB, Inc. under any of their commercial support subscriptions or otherwise.
-Any usage of keyhole is at your own risk.
+Any usage is at your own risk.
 Bug reports, feature requests and questions can be posted in the Issues section on GitHub.